-- All dirty linens, including towels, and smocks are placed in a closed container and not used again until properly laundered either by a commercial laundering service or a laundering process which includes immersion in water of at least 160° F for at least 25 minutes.
-Do not shake dirty laundry. - Store all clean linens in a clean covered place.
-Ensure workers who handle dirty linens or laundry wear gloves. - □ The entire facility, including product display areas, are cleaned and disinfected at least daily. - Floors are vacuumed when possible, instead of sweeping or other methods to prevent dispersing of pathogens into the air. - All "test" products have been removed and discarded. - Restrooms and handwashing facilities are kept stocked with soap, paper towels and toilet paper and sanitized regularly using EPA approved disinfectants. - Restrooms are free of any unnecessary products such as candles or other supplies. - □ Hands-free equipment is installed wherever feasible (including restrooms) to reduce risk of contamination. - Cashless transactions are strongly encouraged.
+A new smock or cape is provided for each customer.
+Treatment tables must be covered with either a treatment table paper, a clean towel, or a clean sheet afte each use.
+Linens are removed (even if the customer did not get under them) and the bed or table is properly disinfected between customers.
+Workers wear disposable gloves when removing used linens, towels, and other draping, including blankets and client draping for each treatment.
+All dirty linens, including towels, and smocks are placed in a closed container and not used again unt properly laundered either by a commercial laundering service or a laundering process which includes immersion in water of at least 160° F for at least 25 minutes.
+Do not shake dirty laundry.
+Store all clean linens in a clean covered place.
+Ensure workers who handle dirty linens or laundry wear gloves.
+The entire facility, including product display areas, are cleaned and disinfected at least daily.
+Floors are vacuumed when possible, instead of sweeping or other methods to prevent dispersing or pathogens into the air.
+All "test" products have been removed and discarded.
+Restrooms and handwashing facilities are kept stocked with soap, paper towels and toilet paper and sanitized regularly using EPA approved disinfectants.
+Restrooms are free of any unnecessary products such as candles or other supplies.
+Hands-free equipment is installed wherever feasible (including restrooms) to reduce risk of contamination.
+Cashless transactions are strongly encouraged.
 If reasonable, customers are enabled to swipe their own credit/debit cards, and card readers are sanitized between each guest use.
-If electronic or card payment is not possible, customers pay with exact cash payment or check. - Optional Describe other measures to promote infection control:
+If electronic or card payment is not possible, customers pay with exact cash payment or check.
+Optional - Describe other measures to promote infection control: